1. Home/

 🔄 Comprehensive Exit Scenarios and Planning:

-• Development of a structured exit plan with clearly defined phases, milestones, and responsibilities.
+• Development of a structured exit plan with clearly defined phases, milestones and responsibilities.

 📦 Data and Asset Migration:

-🧠 Knowledge Transfer and Know-how Preservation:
+🧠 Knowledge Transfer and Know-How Retention:

 • Establishment of continuous knowledge transfer processes throughout the entire contract term.

-• Contractual obligation for comprehensive documentation of all processes, systems, and configurations.
+• Contractual obligation for comprehensive documentation of all processes, systems and configurations.

 ⚖ ️ Basic Structures of Contractual Liability Concepts: